ayn28/churn-prediction-modeling/README.md

-# Customer churn prediction modeling
-# using XGBoost, LightGBM, CatBoost, and SVM
+# Customer churn prediction modeling <br> using XGBoost, LightGBM, CatBoost, and SVM

 **Goal**: use machine learning to predict which customers are at high risk to churn.